-The CFPB is committed to providing courteous and timely treatment when processing FOIA requests.
-FOIA requesters can expect that their requests will be promptly considered, that reasonable searches will be conducted for the requested record(s), and that a careful review of any records that were found will be performed.
-FOIA requesters will receive a response to their request within 20 business days unless there are unusual circumstances.
+We are committed to providing courteous and timely treatment when processing FOIA requests.
+You can expect that requests will be promptly considered, that reasonable searches will be conducted for the requested record(s), and that a careful review of any records that were found will be performed.
+You will receive a response to their request within 20 business days unless there are unusual circumstances.
 In this case, you will receive a letter stating the reason for the delay.
 If there is a compelling need to inform the public about actual or alleged government activity or failure to obtain the records poses an imminent threat to the life or physical safety of an individual, you may seek expedited processing.

 Who do I contact to find out the status of my request or raise a concern with my request?

-You can contact CFPB’s FOIA Requester Service Center at 1-855-444-FOIA (3642) or FOIA@cfpb.gov to determine the status of your request or address concerns regarding your FOIA request.
-The CFPB’s FOIA Public Liaison is Mr. Mark Vugrinovich.
+You can contact our FOIA Service Center at (855) 444-FOIA (3642) or FOIA@cfpb.gov to determine the status of your request or address concerns regarding your request.
+Our FOIA public liaison is Mr. Mark Vugrinovich.

 Why didn’t I get the records I asked for?